Professional Standards Authority logo

 If your supervisor doesn't meet these requirements, please contact us before you submit the supervisor confirmation form.

-• A minimum of one hour per fortnight of individual case management supervision
+• Be receiving the minimum required one hour per fortnight of individual case management supervision

-• A minimum of one hour per fortnight of clinical skills supervision (first six months) and one hour per month of clinical skills supervision (after six months post qualification experience) should be received either in individual or group format
+• Be receiving the minimum required one hour per fortnight of clinical skills supervision (first six months) and one hour per month of clinical skills supervision (after six months post qualification experience), either in individual or group format.
+If clinical skills supervision is delivered in a group format, this should include a maximum of 4 supervisees for a minimum of 30 minutes per supervisee.

 Education Mental Health Practitioner (EMHP) Registration

-The requirements to register as an EMHP are:
+The requirements to register as a EMHP are as follows:

 Training requirements